lhefele/lao-h-078_analysis_public/README.md

 DATA & FILE OVERVIEW:<br>

 dt_code: code needed to replicate the results as presented in **Vantava et al. (2022).
 Low seroprotection against diphtheria and tetanus in Lao adolescents**.

+The data is not available online.
+Please contact the corresponding author to request a minimal dataset.